samvardhan/Spacetime_diagram_generator/README.md

 # Minkowski_Diagram

-This module gives the Minkowski space-time diagram for an event.
+This module gives the Minkowski space-time diagram for an event, based on Special Theory of Relativity.

 Event A happens at t = 0 , d = 0 as reference, indicated by red dot at origin (0,0).